computernewb/collab-vm-server-1.2/BUILDING.md

 - Open a Terminal and a web browser.
 Go to https://brew.sh.
 - Copy the command from the home page.
 - Enter your password if it asks and start the installation.
-- Once it is finished installing, run the following command: **brew install boost cairo gcc ossp-uuid sqlite3**
+- Once it is finished installing, run the following command: `brew install boost cairo gcc sqlite3`
 - Because libvncserver is not available in the Homebrew Forumlas, it will have to be compiled manually.
-Type **git clone https://github.com/LibVNC/libvncserver**.
-Make sure you have the dependencies and build it with **cmake -DLIBVNCSERVER_WITH_WEBSOCKETS=OFF**
+Type `git clone https://github.com/LibVNC/libvncserver`.
+Make sure you have the dependencies and build it with `cmake -DLIBVNCSERVER_WITH_WEBSOCKETS=OFF`
-- Compile libodb and libodb-sqlite by downloading the files from Code Synthesis's website.
 - Verify all the dependencies have been successfully installed and build the solution.